-AROS is based on clusters where the cluster heads gathers data from their cluster nodes and then transmit it to the base station.
+AROS is based on clusters where the cluster heads gather data from their cluster nodes and then transmit it to the base station.
 AROS has an asymmetric topology where the base station is able to transmit information to all its sensor nodes directly.
 All cluster heads may however not be able to transmit data directly to the base station.
 Hence, traffic from these cluster heads must be routed through other cluster heads in order to reach the base station.
 However, routing of traffic through other cluster heads will increase the power consumption of the forwarding cluster heads.
 Therefore, routing decisions must be carefully evaluated in order to maximize network lifetime.
-In AROS we use a centralized approach where the resource-adequate base stations perform all the calculations necessary to evaluate routes and schedules, thus relieving sensor nodes from the energy-consuming task of executing convex distributed decision algorithms.

 In our simulations we have experimented with a minimum separation distance between cluster heads.
 We have also investigated how the number of clusters used, together with this minimum separation distance, affects the energy consumption in the network.
-The minimum separation distance is the smallest distance that is allowed between cluster heads.
+The minimum separation distance is the smallest distance allowed between cluster heads.
 The distance can be larger than the minimum separation distance but should not be smaller.
-The simulations were performed in order to investigate the effects on the energy consumption when using a minimum separation distance between cluster heads.
+The simulations were performed in order to investigate the effects on energy consumption when using a minimum separation distance between cluster heads.

-The simulations show that the minimum separation distance that result in the lowest energy consumption in our network varies with the number of clusters.
-The simulations also show that it is up to 150% better to use a minimum separation distance between cluster heads than not using any minimum separation distance at all, measured with the number of messages received at the base station.
+The simulations show that the minimum separation distance resulting in the lowest energy consumption in our network varies with the number of clusters.
+The simulations also show that it is up to 150% better to use a minimum separation distance between cluster heads than not using any minimum separation distance at all, measured by the number of messages received at the base station.
 By using a minimum separation distance between cluster heads we can make the network gather more messages from the network for a longer period of time.